 King Diamond (1985-present): a Black Metal band from Copenhagen, Denmark.

-hen Mercyful Fate split into two camps in 1986, vocalist King Diamond (Real Name: Kim Bandix Petersen; ex-Brainstorm/ex-Back Rose; ex-Brats; born on June 14th 1956) with Michael Denner (guitar; ex-Brats) and Timi Hansen (bass) decided to make satanic occult and horror movie styled Metal while the former outfit continued on with their more mainstream direction.
-By this time Petersen had already established his image with his face makeup since seeing the Alice Cooper show Welcome To My Nightmare way back in 1975.
+hen Mercyful Fate split into two camps in 1986, vocalist King Diamond (Real Name: Kim Bandix Petersen; ex-Brainstorm/ex-Back Rose; ex-Brats; born on June 14th 1956) with Michael Denner (guitar; ex-Brats) and Timi Hansen (bass) decided to make satanic occult and horror movie styled heavy metal music, while the former outfit continued on with their more mainstream direction.
+By this time Petersen had already established his image using face makeup since seeing the Alice Cooper show Welcome To My Nightmare back in 1975.

 See All... ⏬

 Konstantin's career with the act was very short lived for on the first day of recording their historic first album Diamond fired him; his replacement would be EF Band's, Anders Allhage, who shortly after changed his name to Andy La Rocque.
 The resulting aforementioned Fatal Portrait was not a concept album, but it cast the mold for the following albums.
 Five months later, a limited edition single was released for the song Halloween, containing The Candle and The Lake as B-sides.
 In 1987; Diamond would then push the idea of concept albums with their first in the form of Abigail (1986), an album that gave them a 123 on Billboard 200.

 Abigail (1987) is widely considered one of King Diamond's (as a band) best, and proved to be the first of a long series of concept albums they would follow it with.
 In fact, since that day, all King Diamond albums were to be concept albums.
 The first promo video, the song The Family Ghost, would follow.
 In July of that same year, a single for this song came out.
 The B-side was an Abigail cut out called Shrine; removed from the album because of the lyrics which didn't match the album's content.